Prisca92/Project-4-final/README.md

 Things to consider or try the next time around:

-Dive in deeper into feature importance to re evaluate the performance of the random forest model to identify interactions between feature.
+Dive in deeper into feature importance to re evaluate the performance of the random forest model to identify interactions between features.
 With the data already being pretty balanced I don’t think it was necessary to use BalancedforestClassifier, random forest could’ve been the model tested instead.